4 Best Practices for Effective Commercial Security Service on Construction Sites

 What recent trends have been observed in crime rates at construction sites?

 Recent reports indicate that 67% of building industry professionals have noticed an increase in crime over the past year, with 55% experiencing theft at least twice annually.
+Construction theft costs UK businesses over £1 million per week, highlighting the escalating security challenges facing the industry.

 What are effective security measures for construction sites?

 Effective perimeter security, such as fencing and surveillance systems, is essential.
 Mobile CCTV has become a cost-effective solution for portable monitoring, and comprehensive access control systems regulate the flow of individuals and vehicles.
+Integrated security solutions that combine manned guarding, monitoring, and technology provide the most robust protection.

 Why is access control important at construction sites?